jackyzha0/jackyzha0.github.io/content/thoughts/NFT.md

 [Source](https://studio.ribbonfarm.com/p/magic-beans)

 An NFT need not to contain something.
 All it guarantees is that it has an "identity and can be traded, transferred, mixed and matched indiscriminately with other things in a social context."
+See the [Degraded Blockchain problem](thoughts/Degraded%20Blockchain%20problem.md).

 ## 3 (progressively more ambitious) ways to think about NFTs
 1. Signifier-value mental models: right to represent things